Where we are diving

 Where we are staying

 The Anse Chastanet estate encompasses 600 lush tropical acres bordering two soft sand beaches.
 The resort’s two crystal-clear bays are part of a designated marine reserve protecting miles of colorful coral reefs filled with tropical fish.
 To make the most of the panoramic views and the refreshing tradewinds, the open-air rooms come with wraparound flower-draped balconies.
-Guests may also upgrade to a private sanctuary on Jade Mountain, located high on Morne Chastanet, overlooking the Pitons and Caribbean Sea.
-There, you can expect grand sweeping spaces with your sleeping and living areas.
+Guests may also upgrade to a private sanctuary on Jade Mountain, located high on Morne Chastanet, overlooking the Pitons and the Caribbean Sea.
 Sanctuaries may also include an infinity-edge pool and/or jacuzzi.

 To the travelers who just want to hang out and relax, there are a plethora of extracurricular activities and excursions available to you.
-Travelers can lie on the beach, get pampered in the resort’s spa, or even mountain bike.
+Travelers are able to lie on the beach, get pampered in the resort’s spa, or even jungle bike.
 There is a casual beachside bar and restaurant, a panoramic hillside lounge, and two treehouses that provide the romantic setting for candlelit dinners.